alitalpur99/alitalpur99.github.io/README.md

 ## Welcome                                           ![Ali](src/gitpic.jpg)

-Hi!
-Thank you for visiting my webpage.
+**Hi!
 My name is **Ali**.
+Thank you for visiting my web-page.**

-I am currenlty looking for a new challange in research and development.
-If you would like to know more about me, please read on.
+**I am currently looking for a new challenge in research and development of Internet-of-Things, Communication networking, Embedded Systems, Software-defined networking, Aviation management.
+If you would like to know more about me, please read on!**

+***

 ## Interest

-**Research, Development, Communication Networking, Programming, Machine Learning, Aviation Management**
+**Software Development, Communication Networking, IoT, Machine Learning, Embedded Systems, Aviation Management, Development Engineering**

 ***

 ## Education

-### MSc Communication and Information Technology
+### MSc Communication and Information Technology (Feb 2017)
 From University of Bremen, Germany
+GPA: 1.78 out of 1.0

 ### BE Electronics
 From MUET, Jamshoro, Pakistan